CTXz/VHDL-Sandbox/dec2bin/README.md

 A practical use of such a converter could perhaps be applied to calculators, where the buttons for each digit would be connected to the decimal inputs of this converter.
-The binary output in turn, could be connected to a set of registers, which then would parse their values to a ALU.
+The binary output in turn, could be connected to a set of registers, which then would parse their values to an ALU.

 ## Truth table